33 Profitable Businesses To Start With 50k in Kenya

 19. Web design and development

 The good thing is you can take free online classes on platforms like Codecademy.
+Web designing and development is a good business to start with 50k in Kenya.

 You will need a laptop and a steady internet connection, costing between 25k and 30k.
 In addition, you can work at home or get a store in town to operate from there.
 To get clients, you should do marketing on your social media and other digital platforms.
 Some new developers also create websites for free to build their portfolios, which is essential in this business.

-However, instead of added costs of rent and licenses, you can start by working from home and later go to town stalls.
+However, instead of the added costs of rent and licenses, you can start by working from home and later go to town stalls.

 Have you noticed how birthdays and celebrations like anniversaries have flooded our streets?
-Well, more and more people are celebrating anniversaries, birthdays, product launches, promotions, etc.
+Well, more and more people are celebrating anniversaries, birthdays, product launches, promotions, etc. As a result, the bakery is proving to be the best business to start with 50k in Kenya if you have excellent baking skills.

 These events require cakes, and you can make good money from a bakery business.
 You will need an oven, mixer, pans, bowls, etc. These items and the ingredients can cost up to 30k.
 You can use the rest of the money for licenses and rent.